Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Methodology

 \section{Methodology}

-This section describes \sol, i.e., the methodology we propose to detect jamming before it significantly affects the \ac{BER} of the legitimate communication link significantly.
-In summary, \sol transforms jamming detection into an anomaly detection problem on images generated by encoding the current state of the legitimate communication channel.
+This section describes \sol, i.e., the methodology we propose to detect jamming in a low-BER regime.
+In summary, \sol transforms jamming detection into an anomaly detection problem on images generated by encoding the current state of the communication channel.
 Overall, we can identify two main building blocks of our solution: the \emph{Image Generation} and the \emph{Jamming Detection}, described below.
-Tab.~\ref{tab:notation} summarizes the main notation used below, with a short description.
+Tab.~\ref{tab:notation} summarizes the primary notation used below, with a short description.

 \textbf{Image Generation.} Fig.~\ref{fig:img_gen} provides a graphical overview of the image generation process used in \sol.